What is an Employee Value Proposition (EVP)?

 With such a large percentage of job seekers actively looking for positive employer branding, this is definitely something to pay attention to.

-According to Gartner, companies with a strong EVP reduce annual employee turnover by over two-thirds (69%) and increase new hire commitments by nearly 30%.
+According to Gartner, companies with a strong EVP reduce annual employee turnover by over two-thirds (69%).

 If you’re having trouble recruiting talent, maybe it’s time to do things differently.
-That could very well include overhauling your EVP.
+That could very well include overhauling your Employee Value Proposition.

 Clearly define your employee personas

-Employee personas can help you understand what your people value and the type of employee experience you should be creating for them.
+Employee personas can help you understand what your people appreciate and the type of employee experience you should be creating for them.

 This is the first step in truly understanding the various personalities, skills, experiences, knowledge, behaviours and attitudes that drive productivity and performance.

-Just like you would a customer, starting by empathising with each employee’s target segment that is key to the EVP development process.
+In today’s increasingly diverse workforce, businesses rely on a variety of employee backgrounds and perspectives to better understand customer needs and drive innovation.
+And just like you would a customer, starting by empathising with each employee’s target segment (or in other words, what makes them tick) is key to the EVP development process.

 Listen to what your existing employees have to say

-Once you have identified and examined the diverse needs within your company, start to engage with them to further your understanding.
+Once you have identified and examined the diverse needs within your company, start to engage with them by gaining an understanding of what motivates them at work.

 You want to hear what employees seek in their workplace and what makes them feel happy, engaged and motivated to perform.
 These answers can be found in your past, current and prospective employees.